-As soon as you submit a business name reservation form with the state, your desired business name will be in "reservation," which means nobody else can reserve this business name during those 120 days.
+Once you submit a business name reservation form to the state, your preferred LLC name will be placed under "reservation" status for 120 days.

 The filing fee for the name reservation is $70 and can be filed online or by mail.

 See our article and find out what other Pennsylvania LLC formation costs.